Cancer Rehabilitation Program

 Cancer Rehabilitation Experts

-Our rehabilitation team has specialized training through the STAR Program™ (Survivorship Training and Rehab Program).
 We are uniquely qualified to understand the effects of cancer and cancer treatments on daily life.
+Our team includes physical and occupational therapists as well as physiatrists (rehabilitation doctors) who will work with your oncologists to ensure the most appropriate course of treatment.
 Our goal is to improve your daily function and quality of life.

 Cancer Rehabilitation Services